- Tuberculosis (TB) is an infectious disease that can affect any part of your body, most commonly your lungs.

-Tuberculosis (TB) is an infectious disease that damages the lungs or other parts of the body and can cause serious illness and death.
-TB is caused by the bacterium (germ) Mycobacterium tuberculosis.
+Tuberculosis (TB) is an infectious disease that most often damages your lungs, but can affect any part of your body.
+It can cause serious illness and death if it’s not treated.
+TB is caused by the bacterium mycobacterium tuberculosis.

-Latent TB is when someone is infected with TB bacteria but does not get sick because their body is able to fight off the infection.
-Latent TB is not infectious.
+- Latent TB infection — this is when someone is infected with TB but does not get sick, because their immune system is able to control the infection.